Instanton bundles on the flag variety F(0,1,2): Construction of instantons

+where $T$ is a sheaf supported on a scheme of dimension at most 1.
+All the required cohomological properties for the subsequent steps will still hold because of the semicontinuity of the dimension of the $\Ext$ groups when considering a deformation in the moduli space of stable rank 2 vector bundles with fixed Chern classes.

-where $T$ is a sheaf supported on a scheme of dimension at most 1.\\ The stability of $\sE$ implies the stability of $\tilde{\sF}$, therefore we get $h^0(\tilde{\sF}^{**}(-1,-1)) =0$ and moreover $h^0(T(-1,-1))=0$, that tells us that the support of $T$ does not have isolated points, i.e. it is of pure dimension 1.
+The stability of $\tilde{\sF}$ implies $h^0(\tilde{\sF}^{**}(-1,-1)) =0$.
+On the other hand, being $h^1(\tilde{\sF}(-1,-1))=0$ directly form the definition of $\sF$ and the cohomological instanton condition on $\sE$, we get that $h^0(T(-1,-1))=0$.
+This tells us that the support of $T$ does not have isolated points, i.e. it is of pure dimension 1 when non empty.
+Let us observe that we can suppose that its support is not empty, otherwise $\tilde{\sF}$ would already be a $(k+1)$-instanton bundle, as wanted.
 Our next goal is to compute $c_2(T)$ to get the degree of such support.
 First of all, let us notice that $\tilde{\sF}^{**}$ is a 2-rank reflexive sheaf on the flag variety, therefore $c_3(\tilde{\sF}^{**}(\alpha_1,\alpha_2))$ is invariant for each twist by a line bundle $\sO_F(\alpha_1,\alpha_2)$.
 We will denote such Chern class by $c$.
-Moreover, also $c_2(T(\alpha_1,\alpha_2))$ is invariant by twist, indeed it describes the degree of the support of the sheaf $T$, more specifically it is the opposite.
+Recall that, by Lemma \ref{Chern-reflexive-flag}, we have $c\geq 0$.
+Moreover, also $c_2(T(\alpha_1,\alpha_2))$ is invariant by twist, indeed it is minus the class on the Chow ring of the support of the sheaf $T$.

 Considering the relation

 and using the Hirzebruch-Riemann-Roch formula, we compute